Disposition (Scots law): The race to the registers

 All three steps must be fulfilled in order to validly transfer real rights in Scots law.

 Prior communings rule and clauses

 At common law, following Winston v Patrick, the delivery of a disposition to a disponee supersedes any personal obligations in the contract, even if collateral in nature under operation of the prior communings rule.
 The Contract (Scotland) Act 1997 altered this common law rule, so that the missives are no longer superseded by the disposition.
 However, many conveyancers still include the use of a 2-year supersession clause in the Missives of Sale to ensure that contractual obligations come to end after 2 years rather than the running the full statutory 20-year period under the Prescription and Limitation (Scotland) Act 1973.
-It is important to note that the use of this clause will apply to both Buyer's and Seller's obligations under the contract.
+The use of this clause will apply to both Buyer's and Seller's obligations under the contract.

 Disposition (deed)

 Historically, under the feudal system, the conveyancing stage was carried out by feudal deed such as feu dispositions or Charters of Novodamus but their usage as a means of transferring ceased on 28 December 2004.
 Example current dispositions for both commercial and residential property can be found on the Property Standardisation Group website.